afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/REAL_TIME_COMMUNICATION_MODULE.md

-This benchmark framework provides measurable targets for monitoring and optimizing the DepLLC CRM real-time communication module at scale.
+This benchmark framework provides measurable targets for monitoring and optimizing the Digi Era Pro CRM real-time communication module at scale.
 Start with the "Immediate" optimization checklist, then scale incrementally as usage grows.
 The projected infrastructure cost of ~$2K/year is highly economical for 50+ concurrent users with production-grade reliability.

-Real-Time Communication Module Implementation Guide for DepLLC CRM This comprehensive guide documents the implementation of an advanced real-time communication module for the DepLLC CRM system built with Next.js.
+Real-Time Communication Module Implementation Guide for Digi Era Pro CRM This comprehensive guide documents the implementation of an advanced real-time communication module for the Digi Era Pro CRM system built with Next.js.
 The module enables bidirectional, real-time messaging with multimedia support including text, files, voice messages, voice/video calls between internal users, with sophisticated channel management and security.
 📋 Table of Contents

 Overview